VisCoder2: Building Multi-Language Visualization Coding Agents: VisCode-Multi-679K: An Instruction Tuning Dataset for Visualization Across Twelve Programming Languages

 VisCode-Multi-679K unifies two complementary sources of supervision.
 The first is a large collection of executable visualization code extracted from open source repositories across twelve programming languages, spanning diverse chart types, libraries, and real-world usage patterns.
 Each sample is validated for runtime execution and paired with its rendered output, ensuring reliable supervision for multi-language code generation.
 The second source is 66K multi-turn dialogues from the Code Feedback dataset~\citep{zheng2024opencodeinterpreter}, which provide training signals for revising faulty code based on execution feedback.
 Although these dialogues are not exclusively visualization-oriented, they are essential for modeling realistic self-correction behaviors in iterative workflows.

 ~\autoref{fig:data_pipeline} summarizes the construction pipeline of VisCode-Multi-679K, forming the raw material for a four-stage process: library-based filtering, code block extraction, runtime validation, and instruction generation.
 The following subsections detail each stage.
+Quantitative analysis is provided in Appendix~\ref{sec:quantitative_analysis}.